 The original goal of the study was to complete 600 interviews.
 Because of the weather, several camps remained closed throughout the summer and at least two closed earlier than usual.
 The subsequent listings resulted in 513 designated respondents of which 331 were interviewed, a response rate of 64.5 percent.
-Of the 182 nonparticipants, there were 52 refusals; 93 moved after one eligible respondent in the FHU (Family Housing Unit) had been interviewed and included in the study; 37 were ineligible because they did not meet the study criteria (i.e. one family adult met the study criteria but the other family adult was not within the age range or was not a farmworker).
+Of the 182 nonparticipants, there were 52 refusals; 93 moved after one eligible respondent in the FHU (Family Housing Unit) had been interviewed and included in the study; 37 were ineligible because they did interviewed and included in the study; 37 were ineligible because they did not meet the study criteria (i.e. one family adult met the study criteria but the other family adult was not within the age range or was not a farmworker).
 Dental screening was completed on 172 respondents.
+Of the 159 interviews with dayled expensive the study adult was not within the second or included in the study.

-Of the 159 interviews without dental screening, there were 46 refusals; 46 persons moved prior to dental screening.
-One area was without dental examiners resulting in 67 non-dental screenings.
+Definition of dental screening, there were 46 refusals; 46 persons moved prior 10, dental screening.
+One area was without dental examiners resulting in 67, non-dental screenings.